-- Our SENDCO regularly attends SENDCO training and SENDCO network meetings - The school is supported by SENDCOs with Crofty MAT who have achieved the SEN National Award. - The majority of staff are first aid-trained and have renewed training when required. - Mrs Kerslake, Mrs Pamplin and Mrs Forsdick are both accredited 'Trauma and Mental Health Informed School' (TISUK) practitioners. - All staff have received TISUK training

-- Different members of staff have attended the following training to know how best to support children with: dyslexia, vision difficulties, hearing loss, autism, sensory needs, physical needs, speech and language difficulties - All staff have attended TISUK training. - Staff have received training to use apps such as Reading Doctor and Nessy - Mrs Kim Goldsborough has achieved her awards in ELKLAN Speech and Language course 'The Communication Friendly Classroom'

-- A member of staff is Team Teach trained and further members will be trained if needed - Mrs Nicola Middleton and Mrs Sam Forsdick have had extensive training on autism. - Support staff are trained on the use of 'Toe-by-toe' a reading and spelling programme. - Mrs Kerslake, Mrs Pamplin and Mrs Forsdick are both accredited 'Trauma and mental health informed school' practitioners.
+To enable all children to have access to the curriculum, information and guidance, physical environment, school and wider community To enable targeted support and provision To enable specialist, individualised support and provision Our SENDCO regularly attends SENDCO training and SENDCO network meetings The school is supported by SENDCOs with Crofty MAT who have achieved the SEN National Award.
+The majority of staff are first aid-trained and have renewed training when required.
+Mrs Kerslake, Mrs Pamplin and Mrs Forsdick are both accredited 'Trauma and Mental Health Informed School' (TISUK) practitioners.
+All staff have received TISUK training Different members of staff have attended the following training to know how best to support children with: dyslexia, vision difficulties, hearing loss, autism, sensory needs, physical needs, speech and language difficulties All staff have attended TISUK training.
+Staff have received training to use apps such as Reading Doctor and Nessy Mrs Kim Goldsborough has achieved her awards in ELKLAN Speech and Language course 'The Communication Friendly Classroom' Several members of staff are Team Teach trained and further members will be trained if needed Mrs Kerslake, Mrs Pamplin and Mrs Forsdick are both accredited 'Trauma and mental health informed school' practitioners.